 The Council has a long-term vision of ultimately removing the discharge of effluent to Mangatārere Stream all year round, except in exceptional circumstances.
-The Council is finalising the upgrade to its wastewater treatment systems to meet that vision with the expected completion of construction of the reservoirs in June 2021 and the pipework, pumps and second pivot by January 2022.
+The Council is finalising the upgrade to its wastewater treatment systems to meet that vision with the expected completion of construction of the reservoirs in late 2021 and the pipework, and pumps by March 2022.
+The Council is entering into an agreement with GWRC to make use of the land area previously assigned for the pivot and therefore the second pivot is no longer required.

 The scheme has been designed for a projected population of 8,500 by the end of the new 35-year consent period (ie by 2052).
 Critical to that will be careful management and control of trade waste discharges, in particular that from a major Carterton industry, being Premier Beehive NZ.
 Premier's current organic load is significant-equivalent to approximately 50% of the total load discharged to the WWTP.